fxpl/marielund/README.md

-# marielund
+# Marielund
-Compute kernel for stencil applications in C++ and Java
+Compute kernel for stencil applications in C++ and Java.